The latest industry news, articles and events

-However, law firms are increasingly and repeatedly being targeted for the vast amounts of money, information and client data that they retain.
-This is a troubling realisation, considering they are inherently built upon a strict confidence and trust from clients.
+However, cyber-attacks against law firms are increasing and repeatedly targeted due to the vast amounts of money, information and client data that they retain.
+This is a troubling realisation, considering they are inherently built upon strict confidence and trust from clients.
 Even taking this into account, many firms do not even know they have been compromised when a cyber-attack takes place.
 By the time they realise a breach has taken place, significant damage may already have been done, with most then not knowing what to do next.

 Regardless of whether or not a firm is specialising in a magnitude of services on an international scale, or a boutique firm huddled away in a quiet town, it is just as important that they have cyber security measures installed and their employees educated.
 Although many are now more than conscious of the importance of cyber security, there are still those that lack a decent understanding of what precautionary measures to take to mitigate risks (and those who are still ignorant to the threats).

 When a cyber security breach takes place, one of the immediate questions asked is the cost implications to the business.
 This is of course not to be taken lightly, but due to the nature of the work undertaken by law firms, reputational damage needs to be taken just as seriously.
 Major law firms deal with vast amounts of sensitive data and are entrusted by their client’s to keep this confidential and secure.
 This relationship is a foundation on which the legal profession is built upon.

 A potential breach of this data incurred from a cyber-attack could seriously cripple a firm’s hard built reputation within the legal industry.
 Something that may not be easy to recover from.